krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ...
 ```

-Those are GC logs that tell us that some humongous object of size ```5242896``` was reclaimed.
+These GC logs tell us that some humongous object of size ```5242896``` was reclaimed.
 The nice thing
 about JFR files is that they also keep the size of sampled allocations.
 Using this, we should be able to find out
 the stack trace that has created that object.